ghoomfrog/universe/computer science/compressed chunk image format.md

 # Compressed Chunk Image Format

 Compressed Chunk Image Format (CCIF) is a lossless image format that uses advanced compression techniques.
-It supports a variety of color modes and includes features such as transparency support and flexible palette definitions.
+It supports a variety of color modes, and includes features such as transparency support and flexible palette definitions.
 It also offers faster decoding times.

 This document speficies CCIF 1.